qala-io/java-course/docs/programme/jdbc.md

 calmed down.
 Today most companies utilize both traditional RDBMS and NoSQL.
 So JDBC continues to play a major role in most of the modern apps.

-# Step 1
+# Step 1 - Preparations before working with DB

 - Read about DAO (Data Access Object) concept.
-Create a DAO called InMemoryDao.
+Create a DAO called InMemoryDogDao.
 - Add same static collections defined in your Controllers layer to DAO and create all necessary CRUD (create, read, update, delete) methods there
 - Use Spring IoC to inject DAO into Controller